 How to check GPU temperature in Windows Task Manager.

 First, open task manager, and there are multiple ways to do so.

 - The easiest way to open Task Manager is to right-click on your Taskbar and select task manager.

-- For keyboard junkies press Ctrl + Shift + ESC button.
+- For keyboard junkies press Ctrl + Shift + ESC button, works on Windows 11.

 - If it is your first time, you opened the task manager, click on the expand (more details) button which will allow you to see the full version of the task manager.